SarasAI-Institute/Python-Programming-with-AI/Module 01/Python Application Overview.md

+## Examples of Python's Applications in Data Science, Data Analytics, ML, and AI

 ### Before Running any Codes

-**Please run the following commands in your IDE (preferably in separate cells) and restart the session if necessary:**
+>**Please run the following commands in your IDE (preferably in separate cells) and restart the session if necessary:**

 ```python
 !pip install pandas-profiling